This page gives an overview of the matte render elements that may be generated through V-Ray and how they are used in compositing.

 The colors and values generated for each matte render element depend on the type of render element is used:

-- Multi Matte Render Element (vrayRE_Multi_Matte) - Colors based on Object ID or Material ID, with RGB colors only.
-Anti-aliasing is supported.
+- Multi Matte - Creates selection masks based on an Object ID or Material ID

 While each matte render element has its uses, the Multimatte Render Element is the most common choice because of its versatility and the usefulness of the render elements it creates.
 The Render ID Render Element is the least common; it is used only for specialized purposes.